matloff/UnfairButFairML/README.md

 > calculations could steer minority patients, deemed to be at higher risk,
 > away from surgery.

-## But, who is harmed?
+## But, is "unfair" ML necessarily harmful??

 A criminal defendant who is unfairly given a longer sentence due to his race is clearly harmed.
-A patient who is unreasonably denied needed surgery is also harmed.
+A patient who is unreasonably denied needed surgery due to their race or gender is also harmed.
 But let's take this second example further, not just for surgery but also for risky treatments, expensive drugs and so on.

-**Doesn't the patient have a right to know what her risks are?**
-Indeed, the Health Insurance Portability and Accountability Act gives patients the right to access their medical information, and arguably this extends to a patient's right to have the most accurate medical diagnosis possible for her personal situation.
-This may necessitate using her race and gender in the analysis.
+**Doesn't the patient have a right to a FULL assessment of his/her risks of undergoing surgery, consuming drugs with serious side effects and so on?**  Again, the patient has a right to a FULL assessment, one that takes into account race, gender or whatever.
+Indeed, the Health Insurance Portability and Accountability Act gives patients the right to access their medical information, and arguably this extends to a patient's right to have the most accurate medical diagnosis possible for the patient's personal situation.
+This may necessitate using the patient's race and gender in the analysis.

 The "legal and policy concerns" cited above by Gaebler *et al* are motivated by a desire to *protect* individuals in a minority or oppressed class.
-But in our setting here, withholding the most accurate diagnosis possible is making such a patient a victim, not protecting her.
+But in our setting here, withholding the most accurate diagnosis possible is making such a patient a *victim*, not protecting him/her.

+In other words, so-called "unfair" ML, in taking race and gender into account, **is actually FAIR** in this setting.  *Current definitions of fairness are overly restrictive, bringing harm to all.*

 We will return to this issue shortly.
 But first, a crucial technical
 point:

 ## Tradeoffs

-Analogous to the famous Bias-Variance Tradeoff, fair ML researchers speak in terms of the Fairness-Utility Tradeoff.
-"Utility" here refers basically to predictive power.
-The issue is that attempts at fairness may reduce predictive power, as such methods may eliminate or weaken the impact of important features.

-It is seldom mentioned, though, that the Bias-Variance Tradeoff comes into play as well.
-Available data is always noisy, whether one views it in statistical terms (a sample from some possibly conceptual population) or from an ML point of view (finite data from some probabilistic generating process).
-All ML algorithms are subject to this problem, and generally the more features in one's model, the higher the variability of predictions, in spite of lower bias.
-Thus:

-* It may not be desirable from the point of view of prediction accuracy to use the features in S even if fairness were not an issue.

-* The same is true for the features in C.

-* And indeed, our estimates of how closely the features in C are correlated with those in S may themselves not be very accurate.
+Fair ML researchers speak of a Fairness-Utility Tradeoff, a term inspired by the famous Bias-Variance Tradeoff.
+It is seldom mentioned, though, that the Bias-Variance Tradeoff has implications for the Fairness-Utility Tradeoff.
+Here's how:

+* The Bias-Variance Tradeoff says that the *bias* of a prediction--an inherent skewing that would persist even if the data set were far larger--is at odds with the *variance*, the variability of the prediction from one version of the dataset to another of the same size.
+(E.g. in a diabetes study involving 1000 patients, we might think of them as being sampled from the conceptual population of all diabetics, and there are many possible datasets of 1000 such patients.)
+More complex models have smaller bias but larger variance.
+One generally tries to find a "happy medium" betwen the two.

+    In our context here, mocels that use S and C are more complex than those that don't.
+(Unfairness mitigation algorithms, that use S and C but in reduced form, are in the middle.)

+* The Fairness/Utility Tradeoff notes that fairness is at odds with "utility," meaning predictive power.
+The greater the degree to which S and C are suppressed in an analyis, i.e. the fairer, the worse the prediction accuracy.

+The Bias-Variance is relevant in our setting here, as it affects Utility.
+Some implications:

+* Even if S and C could be used in a fair manner, e.g. in the settings discussed above, it may not be desirable to do so.
+The reduction in bias may not be large enough to compensate for the increase in variance, thus reducing Utility.

+* On the other hand, omitting or reducing the use of S and C may results in a substantial increase in bias, possibly dominating a small reduction in variance, thus reducing Utility.

+* This suggests a hybrid approach:  If S and C can be used fully and fairly, it may be the case that a hybrid approach is best, with S and C being taken into account for some S classes (e.g. women) but not others (e.g. men).

 ## Putting this all together: an example dataset